qualisys/Real-Time-Protocol-Documentation/index.md

 -----------------------|-----------------------|-------------
 2D                     | /qtm/2d               | 2D marker data
 2D Linearized          | /qtm/2d_lin           | Linearized 2D marker data
 3D                     | /qtm/3d               | 3D marker data.
 Each marker has its own OSC address.
-See 6.8.4.
+See [OSC 3D component](#3d-component-osc-).
 3D Residuals           | /qtm/3d_res           | 3D marker data with residuals.
 Each marker has its own OSC address.
-See 6.8.5.6.8.4
+See [3D with residuals component](#3d-with-residuals-component-osc-).
 3D No Labels           | /qtm/3d_no_labels     | Unidentified 3D marker data.
 3D No Labels Residuals | /qtm/3d_no_labels_res | Unidentified 3D marker data with residuals
 Analog                 | /qtm/analog           | Analog data from available devices.
 Analog Single          | /qtm/analog_single    | Analog data from available analog devices.
 Only one sample per channel and camera frame.
 The latest sample is used if more than one sample is available.
 Force                  | /qtm/force            | Data from available force plates.
 Force Single           | /qtm/force_single     | Force data from available force plates.
 Only one sample per plate and camera frame.
 The latest sample is used if more than one sample is available.
 6D                     | /qtm/6d               | 6D data - position and rotation matrix.
 Each body has its own OSC address.
-See 6.8.12.
+See [OSC 6DOF component](#6dof-component-osc-).
 6D Residuals           | /qtm/6d_res           | 6D data - position and rotation matrix with residuals.
 Each body has its own OSC address.
-See 6.8.13.
+See [6DOF with residuals component](#6dof-with-residuals-component-osc-).
 6D Euler               | /qtm/6d_euler         | 6D data - position and Euler angles.
 Each body has its own OSC address.
-See 6.8.14.
+See [6DOF Euler component](#6dof-euler-component-osc-).
 6D Euler Residuals     | /qtm/6d_euler_res     | 6D data - position and Euler angles with residuals.
 Each body has its own OSC address.
-See 6.8.15.
+See [6DOF Euler with residuals component](#6dof-euler-with-residuals-component-osc-).